 What featured snippets mean for traffic from search

-The rise of featured snippets poses an interesting conundrum for content creators.
+The rise of featured snippets poses an interesting conundrum for digital content creators.
 When a snippet appears, many searchers can find the answer to their question without a single click.
 This obviously impacts click-through rates, and can reduce traffic to all sites ranking for that query.
 From this perspective, featured snippets can be seen as a negative.

 However, there is one major upside to featured snippets, especially for smaller sites: if you’re not already ranking top for a keyword, claiming the featured snippet could actually increase your clicks from search.